JaviFdezT/brush_up/README.md

 This app allows you to brush up your language skills and manage those words that you are studying in a database.
 Moreover, you can find an annex about pronunciation.

 #How to use
-0. Install requirements (Python3) and external libraries (tkinter, matplotlib, time, os, sqlite3, shutil, random, math, webbrowser, PIL, pronouncing, logging, smtplib, email)
+0. Install requirements (Python3) and external libraries (tkinter,sqlite3; matplotlib, time, os, , shutil, random, math, webbrowser, PIL, pronouncing, logging, smtplib, email)

 1. Start the application by executing the script inside "brush_up/BrushUp/brushup.py".
 It can be done from the command line: "python3 brushup.py".